False Discovery Rate Control¶

 'bh' - Description: Most commonly used FDR control method

 - Assumptions: Independent tests, or tests satisfying positive regression dependence on subsets (PRDS).
 In plain terms, PRDS means small p-values tend to occur together in a positively dependent way; it is stricter than generic "positive dependence."
+Standard split conformal outlier p-values satisfy PRDS in the Bates et al. setting.

 - Usage: